 How do you envision yourself participating on the Emerging Farmers Working Group's role in making recommendations, policies and programs that support emerging farmers?
 (300 characters)

-As we enter the sixth year of the EFWG's existence, we recognize the growing importance of member engagement in disseminating information across their networks and championing causes at the state capitol.
+As we enter the seventh year of the EFWG's existence, we recognize the growing importance of member engagement in disseminating information across their networks and championing causes at the state capitol.
 This involves a comprehensive learning process spanning various domains, such as understanding the intricacies of MDA operations, grasping the nuances of state dynamics, and fostering connections within community groups.
 As a valued member of the EFWG, your active participation in various learning opportunities will be expected.
 Are you open to the prospect of embracing a wide spectrum of perspectives and insights that stem from the diverse experiences within the emerging farmer community?
 (800 characters)

 Enhancing in-person engagement

-As we approach the sixth year of the working group's operation, we are considering in-person meetings.
+As we approach the seventh year of the working group's operation, we are considering in-person meetings.
 Our aim is to hold these gatherings in the home communities of our Working Group members.
 This approach may involve the request for you to host a meeting.
 Ideally, the meeting could take place at a public library, school, or a similar venue equipped with high-speed internet.
 Additionally, the agenda could encompass activities like a local emerging farmer’s farm tour and visits to other vital agricultural sites in the area.
 We also anticipate inviting local emerging farmers and leaders to the meetings, with dedicated time allocated for listening sessions.
 It's important to note that these in-person meetings would necessitate travel to the chosen location.
 Are you available to participate in these meetings and possibly take on the role of a host, which entails finding a location that has Wi-Fi, and a room that we can conduct meeting?

 Additional Information